BLOG

 Infidelity

-In 2014, The Journal of Marital and Family Therapy found that 41% of couples sampled, admitted to one or both spouses having had either an emotional or physical affair.
-What happens when you find out that infidelity did indeed happen to you?
-That you are actually “That couple over there”?
+In 2014, The Journal of Marital and Family Therapy found that 41% of couples sampled admitted to one or both spouses having had either an emotional affair or sexual infidelity.
+What happens when you discover that infidelity did indeed happen to you?
+That you are actually “that couple over there”?

 Some people experience: